 Ahead of a planned DelDOT pave and rehabilitation project along the length of Cleveland Avenue, slated for 2017-18, BikeNewark (in its former incarnation as the Newark Bicycle Committee) came up with a list of potential improvements to the corridor (New London Rd. to Kirkwood Hwy.) and urged the City to form a task force of stakeholders to help make some preliminary decisions that would benefit all.

-The Cleveland Avenue Improvements Task Force met for eight months and subsequently presented its final recommendations to the City’s Traffic Committee for its consideration.
+The Cleveland Avenue Improvements Task Force met several times during an eight-month period and subsequently presented its final recommendations to the City’s Traffic Committee for its consideration.
 In October 2016, the Traffic Committee approved all ten recommendations to be sent to City Council for its deliberation and decision.